neurodata/nd-faq/FAQ.md

 about the workload now.
 I do a lot of mistakes and people are friendly and helpful.
 We have weekly meetings where you can also learn from other people and their mistakes.

+**A:** *@j1c* Since I was a Masters student at Hopkins, my coursework is a bit lighter than others so I am spending about 70% on research and 30% on classes in the first year.

 ---
 **Q:** What are some of the current projects the team is working on and what must-know techniques are being used?